netxms/netxms-doc/admin/object-management.rst

 Containers can be created in Infrastructure Services tree.
 Existing nodes and subnets can be added to containers by using Bind operation, and removed by using Unbind operation.
 New nodes, conditions, clusters, containers, mobile devices and racks can also be created.
-They can be created using required menu item of container under witch this object should appear.
+They can be created using required menu item of container under which this object should appear.
 Containers and nodes inside them can be moved by :guilabel:`Move to another container` menu item or using drag&drop.